 - ABSA (South Africa)

-You’ll see above that the Global ATM Alliance doesn’t cover all countries, and most annoyingly has no banks in the Asian continent.
+Even if you do decide to go the Westpac route, you’ll notice the Global ATM Alliance doesn’t cover all countries, and most annoyingly has no banks in the Asia.
 That’s a serious bummer since Asia is one of the most popular travel destinations for Kiwis.
 Luckily though, ANZ has branches throughout Asia and other parts of the world, and if you’re an ANZ customer you can withdraw from their ATMs without paying fees.
 I don’t have much experience with this, but if you do have any trouble with it just know that you’ve got them on record 😉

 They have a “Go” account that has no monthly fee or transaction fees, as long as you cancel your paper statements.
 And as a bonus, they’re the only bank in New Zealand with credit cards connected to the Qantas/Oneworld Frequent Flyer program.